flatpickles/flatpickles.com/README.md

 ## To do

 -   Ongoing updates
-    -   Remove link to Mastodon – not using it enough to justify the linkitude
     -   Consider tumblr instead of notes?
 Or reformat notes to make them less formal.
     -   Build a midjourney results page
 -   Polish